Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failure to set realistic goals can hinder the progress.
+- Failure to set realistic goals will slow the progress.

-- The development of strong networks can open doors to the creation of new opportunities for work and further advancements.
+- Building strong networks can open doors to new job opportunities and advancements.

-- Reduce stress by practicing Time Management Techniques and learning to delegate tasks that are not popular.
+- Reduce stress by practicing Time Management techniques and learning to delegate tasks that are not popular.

 Not Establishing Goals